dvtate/carcassonne/docs/report.md

 # Library structure
-Classes were made to mimic the real-world components of the game as closesly as possible, with abstract classes representing concepts with various components.
+Classes were made to mimic the real-world components of the game as closely as possible, with abstract classes representing concepts with various components.

 ## Game pieces
 ### Tiles